-Changes in chapte er s January 2020 KM, KS, TF
+Changes in chapter January 2021 KM, KS, TF

 Fuel consumption

 In the 1990's the growth of emissions from road transport was slow in Finland compared to many other Annex I countries, mainly due to the economic recession in the early 1990s had on transport.
 Also, the worldwide economic downturn that began in 2008 decreased the kilometrage of all transport modes.